openstack-archive/murano/doc/source/admin/appdev-guide/step-by-step/part2.rst

 First, you can add a ``Name`` attribute.
 Unlike ``FullName``, it is not a unique identifier of the package.
 But, if specified, it overrides the name of the package that is displayed in the catalog.

-Then there is a ``Description`` field.
-This is a multi-line text attribute, providing detailed info about your package.

 Then an ``Author`` field: here you can put your name or the name of your company, so it will be displayed in catalog as the name of the package